superfluid-finance/protocol-monorepo/examples/budget-nft/README.md

 If you'd like a step by step walkthrough on how to use this example, [this workshop](https://www.youtube.com/watch?v=alnIRuoKocw&t=1484s) is a great guide.

-The main Budget NFT smart contract will enable you to
+Key Functionality of the Budget NFT Contract:
 - Mint NFTs to various working groups or DAO contributors that come attached with money streams
-- Transferring these NFTs will result in the transfer of the money stream to the new recipient
+- Transfer these NFTs to transfer the associated money stream to the new recipient
 - FlowRates may be edited by the owner of the core BudgetNFT contract (ideally the DAO itself)
 - Owners of each individual NFT may split their NFT into separate NFTs
 - NFTs may be merged together if they fall under the ownership of the same account